nubenetes/awesome-kubernetes/docs/devops.md

 - [dev.to: Platform Engineering and Internal Developer Platform (IDP)](https://dev.to/aws-builders/platform-engineering-and-internal-developer-platform-3deb)
 - [devops.com: What’s the Difference Between DevOps and Platform Engineering?](https://devops.com/whats-the-difference-between-devops-and-platform-engineering)
 - [==dev.to/thenjdevopsguy: What Is Platform Engineering (And What Is It Not?)==](https://dev.to/thenjdevopsguy/what-is-platform-engineering-and-what-is-it-not-2jb8)
+- [thenewstack.io: The 6 Pillars of Platform Engineering: Part 1 — Security](https://thenewstack.io/the-6-pillars-of-platform-engineering-part-1-security/) Platform team workflows and checklists for building security, pipelines, provisioning, connectivity, orchestration, and observability into their platform.

 ## Bunch of Images